 Consideration #1: Homework is not pointless

 It’s really important to make this point from the outset.
 A number of articles have come out in recent years causing us to question the merits of setting homework.
-At one point this message became so distorted that I remember sitting in on a departmental meeting when a number of teachers suggested that we shouldn’t set homework at all, as it’s totally pointless.
+At one point, this mindset became so mainstream that I remember sitting-in on a departmental meeting in which a number of teachers suggested that we shouldn’t set homework at all, as it is totally pointless!